packergundo/gentoo-pi/README.md

 <!---
 <script language="javascript">document.write("Just to let you know this site is active, this page was last updated on: " + document.lastModified +".
 I try to release images monthly.
 Current image is 06-09-2018");</script>
 --->
-_Updated image 04-04-2020, Perl, Python, and gcc changes_
+_Updated image 01-01-2021, Perl, Python, and gcc changes_

+There was an image update in July, but it appears I failed to upload it.
+I've been updating the binaries, though, including <pre>node-js</pre>.
+I've been trying to work on an icedtea build for this distro to move away from OracleJDK, but that hasn't worked yet.

 Okay...I now have a manual kernel update to download at the bottom of the page.
 Process to do this...download it.
 Move it to `/`. `sudo su -`...you _need_ to be root. `mount /boot` -- at this point I recommend making a backup of `/boot` just in case.
 Then `tar -xvzf <downloaded file>`.
 It will overwrite /boot, except for `cmdline.txt` and `config.txt` (you _did_ back it up, right?) and install the new modules files in `/lib/modules`.
 Reboot, and you should have the new kernel.
 You can delete the downloaded file, your backup, and then all the old kernel modules if you want.